 Build these essential social skills and transform your life:

-* While speaking, maintain eye contract for about five seconds, then look away for a couple of seconds.
+* While speaking, maintain eye contact for about five seconds, then look away for a couple of seconds.

 * While listening, give more eye contact.
 Consider looking at one eye for a few seconds, then the other eye, and then the mouth.